rfdspeng/ml_ai_portfolio/notes/AWS.md

 When you push and pull, Docker looks for your configuration file (`config.json`), but it may not find the right one.
 When you run the Docker daemon using `sudo`, this gives you root user permissions, which means Docker is running as `root`.
 If you're not actually the root user, Docker may look in the wrong place and incorrectly determine that you do not have credentials to push and pull.

 Recipe:
-* Use `sudo` for all commands, including authentication.
-When authenticating, use `sudo`: `sudo aws ecr get-login-password --region <region> | sudo docker login --username AWS --password-stdin <account-id>.dkr.ecr.<region>.amazonaws.com`.
+* Always use `sudo` for `docker` commands: `aws ecr get-login-password --region <region> | sudo docker login --username AWS --password-stdin <account-id>.dkr.ecr.<region>.amazonaws.com`.
 There will be an output message that tells you where the token is saved (it should be `/root/.docker/config.json`).
 * Set the environmental variable `export DOCKER_CONFIG=/root/.docker`
 * Push or pull

+`aws ecr create-repository --repository-name <repo-name> --image-scanning-configuration scanOnPush=true --image-tag-mutability MUTABLE`

+image tag mutable means that whenever we push a new image, it'll be tagged as latest